joshbegley/nyt-latest/previous.md

 **Rubio Rebukes Hezbollah Chief Over Call for Lebanese to ‘Take to the Streets’**\
-`The militant chief, in a speech, criticized the Lebanese government for engaging in direct talks with Israel.`\
+`The militant leader, in a speech, had criticized the Lebanese government for engaging in direct talks with Israel.`\
 https://www.nytimes.com/2026/05/24/world/middleeast/naim-qassem-hezbollah-rubio.html

 **A Democrat Took on Red Sox Ownership in an Ad.
 A Network Pulled it.**\